50 Shades of Natural Dye on Wool: In-Person Textile Residency in San Miguel de Allende, Mexico

 7 Hotel Nights | 5 Teaching Days

-• Structured mordant architectures
+• Structured mordant systems

-• Sequential overdyeing and calibrated shading
+• Sequential overdyeing

 • Bath reuse and exhaustion tracking

-• Controlled extraction and saturation modulation
+• Controlled extraction

 By the end of the week, you will leave with:

-– A complete 50-shade wool reference collection
+• A complete 50-shade wool reference collection

-– A documented and repeatable workflow
+• A documented and repeatable workflow

-Single – 2,690
+Single room – 2,690 USD per person

 What Is Included